Drougnov/dashobard-copy/instructions.md

 </div>
 ```

-Then we need to add the dropdown-menu container inside the div.
-It will have a class 'menu-id' and a id 'menu-id(number)'.
-The number have to be same as target_id's number.
-The complete code will look like this:
+3. Inside the 'div', add a dropdown-menu container.
+It should have the class 'menu-id' and an id 'menu-id(number)'.
+The 'number' should match the target_id's number.
+Here's the complete code:

 ```html
 <div class="target-id DeYlt" id="target_id1">